DodgeCharger.com Forum

 After years of abuse, I've decided to tear down my Charger.

 A little history.
 I've had the car 20 years and it's been through ALOT.
 The car was driven to AZ from OR by my grandpa.
 Then in 1986, the car was driven to Alaska where I was living with my folks.
 At age 14, I got my permit and drove mom everywhere.
 Then at 16 I took my driver's test in it, in the snow and ice.
-Later mom hit a moose with it.
-Shocked (did very little damage).
+Later mom hit a moose with it. :o (did very little damage).
 Age 17, I WRECKED the car in early spring.
 Took out the grill, hood, rad, and driver's fender.
 That weekend took the car to the high school drags and raced it.
 Dad was not impressed and threatened to sell the car.
 Luckily he was in Wa at a new job as our family was on the verge of moving.
 I drove the car down the Al-Can packed FULL of stuff for the move to Wa.

 After settled in to our new place, the grill, hood, fenders got replaced and the car repainted Yellow.
 I got the car in my name for graduation.
 When attending community college, I had the Charger for sale but no one would buy it! $6000.
 (I'm So glad now it didn't) In the following years I continuously made changes to car.
-Wheels, engine mods, nitrous (for street racing at 2a.m. icon_smile_big), 4-speed conversion etc......
+Wheels, engine mods, nitrous (for street racing at 2a.m. :icon_smile_big:), 4-speed conversion etc......

 All during this time it was my only car.......later as work paid more, I've bought more cars for driver's and my Charger was my weekend cruiser.